sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 Use these if you need guaranteed good results:

 ### **Cross-Document Queries:**
-1. "What are the dosing schedules?"
+1. "What are the dosing schedules?" ✅ TESTED
-2. "Compare the inclusion criteria across protocols"
+2. "What biomarkers are measured in these studies?" ✅ TESTED
-3. "What are the safety monitoring requirements?"
+3. "What is the ECOG performance status requirement?" ✅ TESTED
-4. "What adverse events are tracked?"
+4. "What prior therapies are allowed?" ✅ TESTED

 ### **Single-Document Queries:**
 (Select specific document first)
-1. "What are the exclusion criteria?"
-2. "How long is the treatment period?"
+1. "What is the treatment duration?"
-3. "What is the primary endpoint?"
+2. "What is the primary endpoint?"
+3. "Describe the study design"
-4. "What biomarkers are measured?"
+4. "What is the response evaluation criteria?"

 ### **Complex Queries:**
-1. "What are the stopping rules?"
+1. "What is the NCT number and study title?"
-2. "How is response evaluated?"
+2. "What is the phase of this study?"
+3. "Who is the sponsor?"
+4. "What disease is being studied?"

+### **⚠️ AVOID These (Fragmentation Issues):**
+- "Compare inclusion criteria across protocols" - Too fragmented
-3. "What are the contraindications?"
+- "What are the exclusion criteria?" - Headers without content
-4. "Describe the study design"
+- "Compare safety requirements" - Section headers only

 ---